pjahn89/portfolio_media/stories/genji_twitchchat.md

 > It’s not that we don’t have enough data — we have *too much* data.

 Twitch VODs can be many hours long.
-Manually watching streams to find the “important” moments (big plays, funny glitches, momentum shifts) doesn’t scale — but downstream analysis usually only needs a small fraction of the timeline.
+Manually watching streams to find the “important” moments (big plays, funny glitches, momentum shifts) doesn’t scale.
+But downstream analysis usually only needs a small fraction of the timeline.

 ![Twitch chat reacting to gameplay](/assets/img/2k_chat.png)

 **Caption** A sample of livestreamed gameplay on the Twitch platform with the live chat interface on the right

-So we asked a practical question:
+So being a data scientist I asked a practical question:

 **Can we use cheap signals to locate the expensive data?**